Get free heat pump quotes

 You may also notice a smoky or fishy smell coming from any part of your heat pump system; it could mean the motor is overheating or the wires are clogged.

 Either way, the best thing to do is turn off the heat pump via its switch on the circuit breaker and call a technician to look inside it.
+Leaving it running can cause serious damage to the unit and could even cause a fire.

 Bacteria build-up

-If the heat pump is making strange noises or much more noise than usual, it could mean there’s a loose piece of hardware, the motor has an issue, or the heat pump is working too hard.
+If your heat pump is making strange noises or much more noise than usual, it could mean there’s a loose piece of hardware, the motor has an issue, or the heat pump is working too hard.
 Here’s what to look out for:

 The heat pump is making a rattling or vibrating noise